EmirAydin48/VHDL-Solar-Tracking-System/README_TR.md

 ## 🌻 Overview

-**SunflowerBot** is an autonomous, heliotropic tracking system designed on the **Artix-7 FPGA** (Basys 3).
+SunflowerBot is an autonomous, heliotropic tracking system designed on the Artix-7 FPGA (Basys 3).
 It mimics nature by using a pair of Light Dependent Resistors (LDRs) to actively orient a servo motor toward the brightest light source in real-time.

-Unlike microcontroller-based solutions that rely on sequential software execution, this project leverages **FPGA parallelism** to handle sensor acquisition, signal processing, and motor control simultaneously in hardware.
-The system features a custom **RTL (Register Transfer Level)** design that eliminates the need for a soft-core processor, ensuring deterministic, microsecond-level response times.
+Unlike microcontroller-based solutions that rely on sequential software execution, this project leverages FPGA parallelism to handle sensor acquisition, signal processing, and motor control simultaneously in hardware.
+The system features a custom RTL (Register Transfer Level) design that eliminates the need for a soft-core processor, ensuring deterministic, microsecond-level response times.

-## 🛠️ Key Engineering Features
+ 🛠️ Key Engineering Features

-* **⚡ Hardware-Accelerated Control Loop**
+* ⚡ Hardware-Accelerated Control Loop
-    * Implements a **Hysteresis Comparator** with a 300-unit deadband to eliminate sensor noise and prevent servo "chattering" (rapid oscillation).
+    * Implements a Hysteresis Comparator with a 300-unit deadband to eliminate sensor noise and prevent servo "chattering" (rapid oscillation).
-* **Signal Processing Pipeline (DSP)**
+* Signal Processing Pipeline (DSP)
-    * Features a custom **Infinite Impulse Response (IIR) Low-Pass Filter** (Exponential Moving Average) to smooth raw 12-bit sensor data before actuation.
+    * Features a custom Infinite Impulse Response Low-Pass Filter to smooth raw 12-bit sensor data before actuation.
-* ** Bare-Metal LCD Driver**
+*  Bare-Metal LCD Driver
-    * A manual **Finite State Machine (FSM)** implementation of the HD44780 protocol, managing microsecond-level timing constraints without external IP cores.
+    * A manual Finite State Machine implementation of the HD44780 protocol, managing microsecond-level timing constraints without external IP cores.
-* ** Precise Actuation**
+*  Precise Actuation
-    * **50Hz PWM Generator** with **Slew-Rate Limiting** (Ramp Logic) to protect mechanical components from high-torque stress by gradually accelerating the servo.
+    * 50Hz PWM Generator with Slew-Rate Limiting to protect mechanical components from high-torque stress by gradually accelerating the servo.
-* ** XADC Interface**
+*  XADC Interface
-    * Direct control of the Artix-7 **Dynamic Reconfiguration Port (DRP)** to sequence the internal 12-bit Analog-to-Digital Converter.
+    * Direct control of the Artix-7 Dynamic Reconfiguration Port (DRP) to sequence the internal 12-bit Analog-to-Digital Converter.

 ## ⚙️ System Architecture